Bonitasoft-Community/procurement-example/README.md

 **Note:** this simplified version of the Procurement Request process only uses one actor.<br/>
-The same user can fill a procurement request and and approve it himself.
+The same user can fill a procurement request and approve it himself.

 ## Screenshots
 #### Procurement Living Application